-Learning styles categorize the different ways that people learn.
+The term learning styles refers to the preferred ways that people learn and process information.
 You may have one or two dominant learning styles, or a combination of several overlapping styles.
-Culture, environment, and purpose can also affect the learning process.
-You can use your knowledge of learning styles to develop study habits that optimize individual strengths.
-You can also challenge yourself to step "out of the box" and try different styles of learning.
+Culture, environment, training, content, and purpose combine to affect the learning process.

 Verbal—Learn through using language and writing to describe and analyze issues.

 Auditory—Learn through discussion and listening; nuances of sound help you understand concepts.

 Logical-mathematical—Learn and solve problems by applying logic, mathematical concepts, and recognizing patterns.